Martyrs of the Spanish Civil War: Controversy

+While much of Republican Spain was anti-clerical in sentiment, the Basque region, which also supported the Republic, was not; the clergy of the region stood against the Nationalist coup, and suffered accordingly.
+At least 16 Basque nationalist priests (among them the arch-priest of Mondragón) were killed by the Nationalists, and hundreds more were imprisoned or deported.
+This included several priests who tried to halt the killings.
+The Basque clergy wrote a letter signed by many of their priests to Pope Pius XI assuring him that the Basque government was not engaging in anti-clerical violence or restricting them in anyway like the rest of the Republican parts of Spain.
+They also confirmed the Basque government's reports of churches being destroyed and members of the clergy being killed during Franco's bombing of Durango and Guernica.

 Individual cases

 Martyrs of Turon

 The martyrs of Turon were a group of eight De La Salle Brothers, and the Passionist priest who was with them, who were executed by striking miners at Turon in October 1934.
-This was nearly two years before the outbreak of the civil war, therefore they shall not be regarded as martyrs of the Spanish Civil War.
+This was nearly two years before the outbreak of the civil war, therefore they are not technically martyrs of the Spanish Civil War per se.
 They were beatified by Pope John Paul II on 29 April 1990, and were canonized by him on 21 November 1999.

 Innocencio of Mary Immaculate

 Saint Innocencio of Mary Immaculate, born Emanuele Canoura Arnau, was a member of the Passionist Congregation and martyr of the Spanish Civil War.
 Born on 10 March 1887 in Santa Cecelia del Valle de Oro in Galicia, Spain, he died at Turon, with his eight companions, on 9 October 1934.
 He was beatified on 29 April 1990 and was canonized by Pope John Paul II on 21 November 1999.